postgrespro/pg_probackup/Documentation.md

 The optional `--temp-slot` flag ensures that the required segments remain available if the WAL is rotated before the backup is complete.

-STREAM backups include all the WAL segments required to restore the cluster to a consistent state at the time the backup was taken.
+Unlike backup in ARCHIVE mode, STREAM backup include all the WAL segments required to restore the cluster to a consistent state at the time the backup was taken.

 During [backup](#backup) pg_probackup streams WAL files containing WAL records between START LSN and STOP LSN in '*backup_dir*/backups/*instance_name*/*BACKUP ID*/database/pg_wal' directory.
 Also pg_probackup ensures that WAL records between START LSN and STOP LSN can be parsed.
 This precations eliminates the risk of silent WAL corruption.